aishstha/100-days-of-code/log.md

 #### **Today's Progress**:
 1. **[Started my Addicted Developer Twitter Bot project](https://github.com/pablohs1986/addictedDEV_TwitterBot)** (1h 57min):<br>I started a new project to implement my JavaScript knowledge and learn some basic Node.JS, a Twitter Bot called *Addicted Developer*.
 I prepared the project and worked on the methods.
+2. **[Helped on Stack Overflow](https://es.stackoverflow.com/questions/385929/como-llamar-una-variable-que-esta-en-otro-metodo/386014#386014)** (15min):<br>I answered a colleague's question about variables in Java, which allowed me to review the different ways to access them.

 #### **What I learned**:
 * Start a JavaScript back-end projecto with Node.js.